How to Store Wine, Serve and Taste

 How to Store Wine

 Wine, like people, has a few basic conditions that need to be met in order to be at its best.
-It needs to be kept still, wine storing imagein a dark place and at a constant (or minimally varying) temperature.
+It needs to be kept still, in a dark place and at a constant (or minimally varying) temperature.
 Even the most uncompromising apartments can be made wine friendly with just a little attention.
 The simple tips on how to store wine will help ensure you are able to get the most enjoyment from your wine investment.

 Good wine storage requires the following:

-• Temperature
+- Temperature

 The ideal temperature is a constant, ambient temperature around 50-60F, but wine will endure up to 80F, as long as temperature fluctuation is kept to a minimum.
 Radical temperature change, not the temperature itself, is often the primary cause of damage.
 Wines in storage should also be kept away from any heat sources like furnaces or wood stoves.
 If you don’t have a cellar, find a dark cupboard or closet with ventilation and a constant temperature.
-There are also temperature controlled wine cabinets commercially available.
+There are also temperature controlled wine cabinets commercially available. - Light

 Wine is spoiled (usually by oxidization) by long-term exposure to direct sunlight, daylight or artificial light.
-Though it’s tempting to display bottles in your dining room or kitchen, keep them in the dark and they will last longer.
+Though it’s tempting to display bottles in your dining room or kitchen, keep them in the dark and they will last longer. - Movement

 Constant agitation or vibration can cause wine to age prematurely.
 Keep wine away from the vibrations of motors (machinery, street traffic etc.) and avoid driving across country.
-Even small vibration, like your refrigerator, can compromise wine quality in the long-term.
+Even small vibration, like your refrigerator, can compromise wine quality in the long-term. - Position

 Wine should be stored on its side to keep the cork moist and tight against the bottle neck.
 If a bottle is stored upright, the cork will eventually dry out and shrink, allowing oxygen to get into the bottle and damage the wine.
 Wines bottles closed with screw tops need not be stored on their sides.